 OECD Principles of Good Laboratory Practice Number 1 of the OECD Series on Principles of Good Laboratory Practice and Compliance Monitoring, ENV/MC/CHEM(98)17, dated January 21, 1998 1(1) “good scientific practices”; 44(2)(a) 16.

 OECD Test Guidelines Annex 1, entitled OECD Test Guidelines, of the Decision of the Council Concerning the Mutual Acceptance of Data in the Assessment of Chemicals, C(81)30(Final), adopted by the Council of the OECD on May 12, 1981 1(1) “good scientific practices; 6(1)(b) and (c); 35(1)(a) and (b) 17.

-Test L.2 “Test L.2: Sustained combustibility test” set out in section 32.5.2 of the Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria, Fourth Revised Edition, 2003, United Nations (UN)Footnote ** 48(2)(b) 18.
+Test L.2 “Test L.2: Sustained combustibility test” set out in section 32.5.2 of the Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria, Fourth Revised Edition, 2003, United Nations (UN)Footnote for TABLE TO SUBSECTION 1(2) STANDARDS AND TESTS REFERENCED IN THESE REGULATIONS** 48(2)(b) 18.